-"I appreciate your concern," he nodded, "indeed I do.
-As a matter of fact, I have never been statistic-prone1 should have repercussed out of the neuropy game four years ago."
+"I appreciate your concern"-he nodded-"indeed I do.
+As a matter of fact, I have never been statistic-prone-I should have repercussed out of the neuropy game four years ago."

 "You'd be a headline, though," she mused.
 "All those reporters asking me about you . . .
-Hey, why do they do it, hub?"
+Hey, why do they do it, huh?"